7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 They need to know what the *benefit* is if they go with you over your competitor.

 They should be able to feel the emotion that goes beyond your product or service.
+The emotion that goes beyond boring facts.

 What would you relate to?

-What would convince you?
+What would convince you to take action?

-2. Being Cold Instead of Conversational.
+2. Being cold instead of conversational.

 Think of writing to your potential clients/customers as if you're having a conversation with a friend over coffee.